 - We believe in fair treatment of colleagues.
 We are still working out how to form that principle into a policy.

 - We believe in a strong life-work barrier.
-Your time outside work is your own and we will not contact you when you are not working, unless absolutely necessary (and to be clear, a website going down doesn't qualify as "absolutely necessary").
+Your time outside work is your own and we will not make demands on your time when you are not working, unless absolutely necessary (and to be clear, a server going down doesn't qualify as "absolutely necessary" unless it affects customers and nobody else can possibly deal with it).
 You are not expected to read or reply to company communications when you're not working.
-You are usually free to say what you like on social media outside work, although we do still expect you to respect the privacy of customers and colleagues (see out social media policy.
+You are usually free to say what you like on social media outside work, although we do still expect you to respect the privacy of customers and colleagues (see our social media policy.

 - We donate regularly to Médecins Sans Frontières.